sdss/apogee_drp/docs/rv.rst

  2) Mean stellar parameters are calculated over the visits.
  3) All of the visit spectra are fit simultaneously with a single set of stellar parameters and a separate RV for each spectrum.
  4) Each visit spectrum is cross-correlated with the best-fit Cannon model spectrum and visit RV (these are the ``xcorr_`` values).
 The peak pixel of the CCF is used to determine the ``xcorr`` RV (not interpolated).
  5) Each visit CCF is Gaussian Decomposed and the number of components saved in N_COMPONENTS.
+If N_COMPONENTS=0, that means gausspy did not detect a peak or it crashed.
  6) After extra quality cuts, the spectra and RVs are used to create the apStar combined spectrum.

 Each time a star is observed, all of the existing visit spectra for that star are refit with Doppler.
 This means that there